CompVis/stable-diffusion/docs/features/PROMPTS.md

 ## **Reading Prompts from a File**

-You can automate `dream.py` by providing a text file with the prompts you want to run, one line per prompt.
+You can automate `invoke.py` by providing a text file with the prompts you want to run, one line per prompt.
 The text file must be composed with a text editor (e.g. Notepad) and not a word processor.
-Each line should look like what you would type at the dream> prompt:
+Each line should look like what you would type at the invoke> prompt:

 ```bash
 a beautiful sunny day in the park, children playing -n4 -C10